mark-theshark/rubyonrails/README.md

 ###### Notes / To run this app after cloning, we recommend:

-* use an image with Ruby 3.2.3
+* use an image or `rbenv` with with Ruby 3.2.3

 * install bundler gem then bundle install the gems specified in the gem file

 * install the Ruby gems ( they are not in my git to save space ): bundle install

- ( the following 2 steps may be needed if you get database errors when launching the rails app )
+ (the following 2 steps may be needed if you get database errors when launching the rails app)

 * run the database migrations: rails db:migrate RAILS_ENV=development